-The service member signs an agreement with the landlord which states they will not stop their allotment until they have properly cleared the RPP.
-The stop allotment will be processed through the HSO and amounts owed will be noted on the Move-Out Inspection Report.
+The terms of the program require the service member to keep the allotment in effect until properly cleared from RPP.
+The stop allotment will be processed through the HSO and amounts owed will be noted on the Move-Out Clearance Form.
 If it is too late to stop the allotment prior to the end of the month, the RPP representative will notify FirstNet not to send any further money to the landlord.
 FirstNet will hold these funds on deposit pending notification by the service member of the refund instructions.
-If the service member still owes the landlord money for damages or any other unpaid balances, assuming there is no dispute as to the balance owed, the allotment will not be stopped until the balance is paid or the service member provides the HSO with a written payment arrangment that has been approved by the landlord for clearance purposes.
-FirstNet provides monthly management reports to the HSO.
+If the service member still owes the landlord money for damages or any other unpaid balances, assuming there is no dispute as to the balance owed, the allotment will not be stopped until the balance is paid or the service member provides the HSO with a written payment arrangement that has been approved by the landlord for clearance purposes.
+FirstNet provides monthly management reports to the landlord and HSO.
 This helps the RPP representative resolve rent disputes and track if the rental allotment has been stopped or interrupted.

 HOW WILL DISPUTES BETWEEN SERVICE MEMBERS AND LANDLORDS BE RESOLVED?

 In the event payment arrangements cannot be agreed upon and/or a landlord-tenant dispute occurs, the HSO will be available to mediate.
 Landlords are advised that RPP is not the guarantor of rent or other money owed and the government will not act as a collection agent on the landlord’s behalf.
-If parties to a mediation are unable to reach an agreement, the final arbiter of such disputes is the civil court system.
+If a service member chooses to unduly stop their allotment on their own accord, the RPP manager will advise the service member of potential consequences, then notify the service member’s chain of command to request further action, if needed.
+If parties are unable to reach an agreement, the final arbiter of such disputes is the civil court system.
 Once a legal civil judgment is obtained, the landlord may apply for an involuntary allotment from the service member’s military pay.
-If a service member chooses to unduly stop their allotment on their own accord, the RPP manager will advise the service member of potential consequences, then notify the service member’s chain of command to request further action, if needed.

 HOW DOES THE PROGRAM AFFECT THE SERVICE MEMBER’S CURRENT LEASE (NON RPP)?